 National Teacher Day

-National Teacher Day, which falls during Teacher Appreciation Week (May 6-10, 2013), is a wonderful opportunity to remind the larger community of the value teachers bring to our lives and the lives of children.
-It is also the perfect opportunity for school boards, school administrators, community members and students to salute and thank those who touch the lives of our children through teaching.
+National Teacher Day, which falls during Teacher Appreciation Week (May 1-5, 2017), is a wonderful opportunity to remind the larger community of the value teachers bring to the lives of children.
+It is also the perfect opportunity for school boards, school administrators, community members and students to salute and thank those who touch the lives of children through teaching.

 To help you celebrate . . .